Bill Cosby sexual assault cases: Tamara Green, et al.

 Green filed a lawsuit against Cosby and his representatives in December 2014, claiming that the continued denials amounted to publicly branding her as a liar, resulting in defamation of character.
 Green's lawsuit was filed in Cosby's home state of Massachusetts.
 In January 2015, the lawsuit was amended to allow fellow accusers Traitz and Serignese to be added as co-plaintiffs.
 Singer had released a statement specifically targeting Traitz after she posted allegations against Cosby on Facebook in November, calling her story "ridiculous", "absurd", and "utter nonsense".
 No such denials were leveled explicitly at Serignese, but she claims the sweeping denials against all Cosby's accusers included her and have damaged her reputation as well.

 On October 20, 2015, American International Group (AIG) filed legal papers to try to put a stay on the litigation, pending a court declaration of whether the insurance company had a duty to defend Cosby as well as pay for any actual damages won.
 AIG Property Casualty Company claimed that Cosby's policy did not cover the liability he is currently facing in the lawsuit—but that they have nonetheless been funding Cosby's legal defense "at a considerable cost".

-On November 13, 2015, it was reported that four more women—Bowman, Tarshis, Moritz, and Leslie—had joined the lawsuit as additional plaintiffs.
-Bowman, Tarshis, and Leslie are co-represented by Chicago attorney Michael Bressler.
+On November 13, 2015, it was reported that four more women—Bowman, Tarshis, Moritz, and Leslie—joined the lawsuit as additional plaintiffs.
+Bowman, Tarshis, and Leslie are represented by Chicago attorney Michael Bressler.
 Lawyers for Cosby declined to comment.
-On December 14, Cosby filed a countersuit for defamation against all the plaintiffs, claiming that they had "malicious, opportunistic and false and defamatory accusations of sexual misconduct against him".
+On December 14, Cosby filed a countersuit for defamation against the plaintiffs, claiming that they made "malicious, opportunistic and false and defamatory accusations of sexual misconduct against him".
 He also claims each defendant "knowingly published false statements and accusations".
-Cosby asked the court to award him unspecified damages and to require that public retractions be made by the women.
+Cosby asked the court to award him unspecified damages and require public retractions from the women.